 Exception: I can do Sunday night visits if once in a while you need it.
 I will not leave you high and dry if your car breaks down, if your flight is delayed or if you could only get a Sunday night flight when you planned your trip.
 I don’t want anyone’s pet to suffer.
 I have this restriction because I have had more than one client who ALWAYS tended to schedule a Sunday night visit, and sometimes a Monday morning visit.
 I just need a mental and physical break before my week of daily dog walks.

 What about visiting during inclement weather?

 The only weather that is a problem is snow, sleet or freezing rain.
 While it does take much longer getting around in that kind of weather, most people cancel walks because they work from home or take the day off.
-In the event of such weather while you are away and we are pet sitting for you, no matter what it takes we will make sure to visit your pets!
-During extreme heat, we may shorten the walk if your dog seems to be having difficulty, but spend the remainder of the time inside playing with them.
+In the event of such weather while you are away and I am pet sitting for you, no matter what it takes I will make sure to visit your pets!
+During extreme heat, we may shorten the walk if your dog seems to be having difficulty, but will spend the remainder of the time inside playing with them.

 Are there extra costs for weekend or holiday visits?

 There is a $3 charge for evening or weekend visits 20 and 30-minute walks or pet visits.
 Also, add $5 per visit for holidays.

 Are you able to give medication and insulin shots to pets?